microsoft/PowerPlatformConnectors/certified-connectors/Viafirma/Readme.md

 You will need a [Viafirma account] (https://www.viafirma.com/en/contact/) to proceed.

 ## Documentation
-You can have have a look at our [documentation website] (https://doc.viafirma.com/documents/api/latest/en/) for further information or reach out to the support team through: helpdesk@viafirma.com
+You can have have a look at our [documentation website] (https://doc.viafirma.com/documents/api/latest/en/) for further information or reach out to the support team at support@viafirma.com

+## I need help with connector implementation.
+Can I contact you?
+Of course, just send us a message at support@viafirma.com

 ## Supported Operations
 The connector supports the following operations:
-* `Create signature requests`: Create signature requests and get the permanent link
+* `Create signature requests`: Create signature requests and get the permanent link.
-* `Send signature requests via email`: Create and send signature requests via email
+* `Send signature requests via email`: Create and send signature requests via email.

-## Obtaining Credentials
+## How to get credentials
+To use this connector, you need a valid user account to sign in for Viafirma.
+Contact with us at https://www.viafirma.com/en/contact/

+## Known Issues and Limitations
+100 signature requests per minute can be sent.

 ## Deployment Instructions
+Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.